Overview of Brand Management Careers

 - Acting as the face of the brand

-You should also note that as you transition to higher positions, the nature of responsibilities would shift from daily operational function to a strategic and management function.
+You should also note that as you transition to higher positions, the nature of responsibilities would shift from a daily operational function to a strategic and management function.

 Salary for Brand Management Roles